Lilit Phra Lo: Dating

-Duangmon Jitjamnong argues that the battle between Ayutthaya and Lan Na mentioned in the preamble took place in the reign of King Trailokanath (1448–88) and hence dates the poem to that time.
+Duangmon Jitjamnong argues that the battle between Ayutthaya and Lan Na mentioned in the preamble took place in the reign of King Trailokanat (1448–88) and hence dates the poem to that time.

 MR Sumonnachat Sawatdikun argues that the mention of sanphet alludes to the Phra Si Sanphet Buddha image cast around 1500 and hence dates the poem to that time.

 Authorship

 The authorship is also unclear.
-The last two stanzas both begin "Here ends the work of a king," and various attempts have made to identify what king is meant.
+The last two stanzas both begin "Here ends the work of a king", and various attempts have made to identify what king is meant.
 However, since these verses were probably added to the poem later, and since the words for "king" differ across the manuscripts and printed editions, this pursuit has been inconclusive.
 As with many Thai literary works, Lilit Phra Lo may have developed over a long period with several authors contributing.
 The surviving text may have been owned by a performer who would have expanded its content during performance.

 Origins

 In 1932, Prince Damrong Rajanubhab wrote that the Phra Lo story was "a folktale (nithan, นิทาน) from the Lan Na kingdom that seems to have been written down by a king before he ascended the throne."
 MR Sumonnachat Sawatdikun and Chanthit Krasaesin argue that the poem derives from the old Thai-Lao epic, Thao hung rue jueang, in which there is a character called Lo and a place called Kalong, the name of a river in Lilit Phra Lo.
 Lo is also the name of a son of the Thai-Lao founder-god Khun Borom/Bulom in several texts, including the chronicle of Lan Xang.
 Phaithun Phromwijit argues that the poem derives from a Shan folktale, Jao Sam Lo.
 However, none of these works has any trace of the distinctive plot of Lilit Phra Lo.